How to File a Pet Insurance Claim and Get Reimbursed Faster

 A senior cat owner with Embrace required monthly subcutaneous fluids and bloodwork.
 The owner set up a recurring "Claim Folder" on their Google Drive shared with the vet tech.
 Every month, the tech dropped the itemized PDF into the folder.
 The owner submitted these monthly via the app.
 Result: By establishing a pattern of "clean" claims, the insurer’s system eventually moved the owner to an automated approval track, reducing reimbursement time from 10 days to 24 hours.

-Itemized Invoice Shows breakdown of taxes, waste fees, and specific meds.
-Ensure the "Balance Due" is $0.00 or shows "Paid."
+Itemized Invoice Shows breakdown of taxes and specific meds.
+Ensure "Balance Due" is $0.00.

-Full Medical Records Required to rule out pre-existing conditions.
-Get records from all vets used in the last 2 years.
+Medical Records Rules out pre-existing conditions.
+Collect from all vets (2 yrs).

-Direct Deposit Setup Saves 5-7 days of mail and bank processing.
-Verify your routing number twice to avoid bounce-backs.
+Direct Deposit Saves 5-7 days of mail/bank time.
+Verify routing number twice.

 One of the most avoidable errors is submitting "Order Summaries" instead of "Invoices."
 An order summary shows what the vet intends to do, but the insurance company requires the final invoice showing what was actually performed and paid for.
 Always wait for the final printout after the pet is discharged.